thesandlord/Istio101/README.md

 This means that Istio will retry the request three times before giving up, and will wait 2 seconds per retry (in case the downstream service hangs).
 Your app just sees it as one request, all the retry complexity is abstracted away.

+Cleanup the previous rule:

+`./istio-0.6/bin/istioctl delete -f ./configs/istio/routing-1.yaml`

 Apply the rule:

-`istioctl create -f ./configs/istio/routing-2.yaml `
+`./istio-0.6/bin/istioctl create -f ./configs/istio/routing-2.yaml`

 And refresh the page: